 Today, Chasin is about to begin his junior year of college.
 He is interning at the same hospital where they treated his tumor.
 He is seizure — and anxiety — free.

 What you can do to help your teens and preteens avoid being misdiagnosed

 There are a few key things you can do now to help get an accurate and timely diagnosis, before any trouble arises.
 These tips also work if your older child is in the middle of a diagnostic journey today.

 - Dr. McClead urges parents to sign up for the doctor’s or hospitals’ patient portal and check your teen’s records thoroughly.
 “Is the information correct?
 Are the medications and medical history correct?
 Read it, correct it, and tell the doctor” or the staff.

-- “Fresh eyes are one of the best ways to catch mistakes,” says Dr. Mark Graber, founder and Chief Medical Officer of SIDM.
+- “Fresh eyes are one of the best ways to catch mistakes,” says Dr. Mark Graber, founder and President Emeritus of SIDM.
 If your teen isn’t improving, get a second opinion.
 Ask friends and family members in town for a recommendation of a pediatrician in a different practice, or ask your current pediatrician for a specialist to give a second opinion.
 If your pediatrician refuses to provide a referral or a second opinion, as Chasin’s doctor did, find another practice.

 - Trust your gut and don’t give up.
 And support your teen’s opinion on what she’s experiencing.
 All of the experts encourage parents to speak up if they feel their child’s symptoms aren’t getting enough attention or if there’s any confusion between what the child and the family are saying and the medical professional is hearing.
 While it’s important for preteens and teens to have their own relationship with the pediatrician so they can discuss issues they’re embarrassed to discuss with their parents (yes, we mean sex, drugs, and depression), chronically ill people of all ages need healthy adults to advocate for them and their point-of-view.